Frequently Asked Questions

 gained experience (nominally two years) within a section.

-Management Training is a weekend training event, during which Modules 12B, 21, 23, 24 plus 26 are undertaken.
+Manager and Supporter Training is a weekend training event, during which Modules 12B, LMA, LME, LMM, LMP, LMS, LMU and LMW are undertaken.
 Individual

 modules cannot be attended as the weekend integrates the selected modules into one cohesive unit.
 If residential the